dirv/svelte-component-double/README.md

 npm install --save-dev svelte-component-double
 ```

 Then you'll need to configure Node to apply this package's compiler for Svelte files.
-In addition to calling thte Svelte compiler, it installs a proxy so that test doubles can be attached.
+In addition to calling the Svelte compiler, it installs a proxy so that test doubles can be attached.

 ### Jasmine

 In `spec/support/jasmine.json`, add the following helper.